r4pi/r4pi.org/content/using_r.md

 ```

 Don't worry too much about the `[1]` for now, that's just R's way of saying that it's the first result.
 As you'll learn
-later we can return many results at once and knowing which position things are in is more useful then.
+later, we can return many results at once and knowing which position things are in is more useful then.

 Now let's try some text...